Phrygian cap: Gallery

 In the Byzantine Empire, Phrygia lay in Anatolia to the east of Constantinople, however, in this late 6th-century mosaic from the Basilica of Sant'Apollinare Nuovo, Ravenna, Italy, which was erected by the Ostrogothic king Theodoric the Great as his palace chapel, during the first quarter of the 6th century (as attested to in the Liber Pontificalis).
-This Arian church was originally dedicated in 504 AD to "Christ the Redeemer"(which was part of the Eastern Empire at that time), the Three Magi wear Phrygian caps as their Getic forefathers did, in order to identify them as generic "Zoroastrians".
+This Arian church (which was within the Eastern Empire at that time) was originally dedicated in 504 AD to "Christ the Redeemer"; the Three Magi wear Phrygian caps as their Getic forefathers did, in order to identify them as "Zoroastrians".

-The god Mithras being born from the rock, naked but for the Phrygian cap on his head (Marble, 180-192 AD.
+The god Mithras being born from the rock, naked but for the Phrygian cap on his head (Marble, 180–192 AD.
 From the area of S. Stefano Rotondo, Rome).

 Tinted etching of Louis XVI, 1792, with a Phrygian cap.

 Allegory of the first French Republic by Antoine-Jean Gros, depicting a Phrygian cap.

 Anonymous bust of Marianne, with the Phrygian cap (Palais du Luxembourg, Paris).

 French revolutionaries wearing bonnets rouges and tricolor cockades.

 A mezzotint commemorating the passage of the Slave Trade Act 1807 by the British government, which abolished the slave trade.
 Britannia is seen with a Phrygian cap at the top a pole she wields.

 Columbia wearing a Phrygian cap, personification of the United States (World War I patriotic poster).

 Efígie da República (Effigy of the Republic), national personification of Brazil, wearing a Phrygian cap.